Sebastian-Fitzner/veams.org/resources/templating/data/pages/methodology/instruments/components/methodology__components.md

 ### General

-`Components` are reusable HTML snippets.
-That means, one page can display multiple identical `Components` with different data.
+Components are reusable HTML snippets.
+That means, one page can display multiple identical Components with different data.

-1. `Components` are always closely related to content.
+1. Components are always closely related to content.
-2. The content in `Components` is variable and will change on different contexts/pages.
+2. The content in Components is variable and will change on different contexts/pages.
-3. `Components` are generic so that they can be used all over your project.
+3. Components are generic so that they can be used all over your project.
-4. `Components` can contain `Components`.
+4. Components can contain Components.

-### Why do we use `Components`?
+### Why do we use Components?

 Because of reusability.
 With reusability you can build building block libraries (we had, see [Veams-Components](/veams-components/index.html)).

 ### Structure

-When we use `Components`, we prefix them with `c-` (or `_c-` for Sass files).
+When we use Components, we prefix them with `c-` (or `_c-` for Sass files).
 The declaration helps us structuring our code base.

 #### Example Snippet